Ceterai/Ceterai.github.io/MyEnternia/Wiki/Ceterai'sStardustEPP/README.md

 Electric, Enternia and Void status immunity. +20% electric resistance.
 Made by Ceterai to safely travel to stardust planets.

+## Ingame

+Radiomessages on pickup:

+- You obtained an Enviro Protection Pack (EPP).
+These specialised devices enable the user to survive in otherwise inhospitable environments.
+You can also enhance EPPs with augments.

 ## Parameters

 - Status Effects: